desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 #### Store

-In order to make it easier to remove expired allowances, we will implement queues that are sorted by expiration time.
-Then, during the BeginBlock phase, Desmos can iterate over all expired keys before the block time and remove them.
-The structure will be like:
+In order to make it easier to remove expired allowances, we will implement queues sorted by expiration time.
+Then, during the `BeginBlock` phase, we iterate over all expired keys before the block time and remove them.
+The structure of the queues keys will be the following:

 ```
 ExpiringAllowanceQueuePrefix | Expired Time | Subspace ID | Granter Address | (User Address or Group ID) -> 0x01